 “Grass will grow in the streets” is a gloom-and-doom phrase sometimes used by politicians to imply that the country will go to economic ruin if they don’t win election, or if their own plan doesn’t prevail.

 He also warned that if America didn’t switch to a silver standard (making it easier for poor farmers to repay their debts), the country’s farms would be destroyed, leaving the whole country economically crippled.
-Bryan thundered,
+Bryan thundered:

-“You come to us and tell us that the great cities are in favor of the gold standard; we reply that the great cities rest upon our broad and fertile prairies.
-Burn down your cities and leave our farms, and your cities will spring up again as if by magic; but destroy our farms, and the grass will grow in the streets of every city in the country.“
+You come to us and tell us that the great cities are in favor of the gold standard; we reply that the great cities rest upon our broad and fertile prairies.
+Burn down your cities and leave our farms, and your cities will spring up again as if by magic; but destroy our farms, and the grass will grow in the streets of every city in the country.

 Hoover echoed Bryan’s words, warning that the country would be destroyed if his policies weren’t followed.
 (Ironically, Hoover was a staunch defender of the gold standard.)

-the grass will grow in the streets of a hundred cities, a thousand towns; the weeds will overrun the fields of a thousand farms….”
+the grass will grow in the streets of a hundred cities, a thousand towns; the weeds will overrun the fields of a thousand farms….